angelardhawaii/Photosynthesis/README.md

 Step 3.
 Hsat.
 Script titles that begin with hsat pair irradiance data from LiCor irradiance loggers with the dataset that now includes Ek, alpha, and Pmax from the previous step - phytotools.
 See the README for this folder for more details.

 ##The analyze folder (R)
   The scripts contained in this folder can be run in any order.
-These feature mixed effects models
+These feature mixed effects model scripts for growth, pmax_ek_npq, and hsat_dspi.
+Markdowns are also saved in each species/project subfolder.

+  FOR MORE DETAILS ABOUT WHAT THE SCRIPTS IN EACH FOLDER DO, SEE THE README FILES.